vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 ## G ##

-Git - A tool that enables a developer to obscure software defects by publishing them in such large volumes as to quickly overwhelm the sensory faculties of any critics.
+Git - A tool that allows a developer to obscure software defects by publishing them in such large volumes as to quickly overwhelm the sensory faculties of any critics.
 See [*Predator Confusion Effect*.][0]

 GitHub - Synonymous with Git, for most developers.